CITS2002 Systems Programming

 Look after yourself!

-Successful completion of the project will enhance your understanding of how an operating system can manage processes, core features of the C11 programming language, functions from the C11 standard library, and your operating system's system-calls; and familiarise yourself with online systems' documentation.
+Successful completion of the project will enhance your understanding of core features of the C11 programming language, functions from the C11 standard library, your operating system's system-calls, the creation and management of operating system processes, and reward familiarisation with online systems' documentation.

 Project Description